This is what the crisis along the US border looks like | KRDO

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Rosa Flores, David Culver, Catherine E. Shoichet, Priscilla Alvarez and Ed Lavandera contributed to this report.
+CNN’s Rosa Flores, Jason Hanna, David Culver, Catherine E. Shoichet, Priscilla Alvarez, Ed Lavandera, Gene Norman, Julia Vargas Jones, Raphael Rodriguez, Al Meshberg and Michael Humphrey contributed to this report.